Friend-LGA/LGSideMenuController/README.md

 ### Handle actions

-To handle actions you can use delegate, blocks, or notifications:
+To handle actions you can use delegate, blocks or notifications:

 #### Delegate